<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Quick ILP Facts You Need To Know

-It's no secret that the study abroads provided by schools can be pretty expensive.
-Like $1,000 per week + flights?
+It's no secret that the study abroad programs offered by schools can be pretty expensive.
+Like $1,000+ per week not including flights?
 Yikes!
 I did so much research about different options, but with a full load of classes, it just wasn't possible for me to save up for something like that.
 Then I heard about ILP, and it was everything I had been hoping for!

-I quickly found that ILP offered a unique opportunity, with a program fee that not only included flights, but so much more.
+I quickly found that ILP offered a unique opportunity, with a program fee that not only included the international roundtrip flight but so much more.
 If you're in the same boat I was, and want to spend a semester (or even just a summer) doing something other than school and work, ILP may be the perfect fit for you.
 Here's some helpful information if you're a Snow College student and want to make this happen!

 When Are The ILP Semester Dates?

-The first thing to know is when our trips are even offered.
-And lucky for you, they line up pretty well with the Snow College schedule!
+The first thing to know is when ILP trips are offered.
+Lucky for you, they line up pretty well with the Snow College schedule!

-ILP offers three different semesters: Spring, Summer, and Fall.
-Some countries, like Thailand, send two groups during Fall and Spring, so there's an early group and a later group, which can help give you some wiggle room in the same semester since there are two groups.
+ILP offers three different semesters: Spring, Summer, and Fall (which looks pretty similar to a semester to a college timeframe).
 The exact dates of departure change every semester (for every location) but here’s the basic timeline just so you can get an idea:

 You may also find that your ILP return date overlaps with Snow's starting date for Fall semester by a couple of days.
 While this is rare, I've never had a professor who wasn't understanding of me missing the first day of class as long as I explained why.
 Just make sure you talk to them, go over the syllabus, and are fully prepared for the second day of class.

-The summer start and return dates are the only ones that ever conflict with Snow's semester schedule, making it really convenient if you want to fit a semester abroad into your college plans.
+The summer start and return dates are the only ones that never conflict with Snow's semester schedule, making it really convenient if you want to fit a semester abroad into your college plans.

 How Do I Make It Work While I'm A Student?